kdakan/Azure-Architecture/README.md

 * Azure AD definition is the same as we did for the web app example
 * Our app is automatically registered with our Azure AD, if we select work or school account and Azure AD in Visual Studio / New project / ASP.NET Core Web Application / API

-### Web API authentication called from a web app flow:
+### Web API authentication flow when called from a web app:
 * Our web app acquires a digitally signed JWT bearer token from our Azure AD using a client secret, and keeps it for using further in its requests to our web API
 * When an unauthorized request (request with no JWT bearer token in its header) comes to our web API, the request will be rejected
 * If our ASP.NET Core web API middleware can validate the JWT bearer token, the request is considered authenticated